-The engagement of Pay Governance included a review of our 2014 peer group.
+The engagement of Pay Governance included a review of our 2015 peer group for the purpose of proposing our 2016 peer group.
 Our peer companies were selected based upon a review of organizations that have similar industry focus (insurance companies in the property and casualty segment, including companies with a workers' compensation line of business), financial size (gross and net written premiums), market capitalization, returns (return on equity, total shareholder return) and financial performance (combined ratio and net income).
-Pay Governance recommended removing Towers Group, Inc. because it was in the process of being acquired.
+Pay Governance recommended removing Meadowbrook Insurance Group, Inc. because it had been acquired, and adding OneBeacon Insurance Group, Ltd. because its size and performance are similar to those of the Company.
 Pay Governance then concluded that the peer group, as revised, was appropriate for compensation benchmarking purposes based on the Company's competitors, potential talent pool, market and performance.
-Pay Governance then recommended this group as the 2015 peer group, which was then approved by the Compensation Committee.
+In addition, the Compensation Committee concluded that while not all peers are workers' compensation companies, limiting the Company's peer group to monoline workers' compensation companies or multiline companies that sell workers' compensation, and that are of a similar size, would result in an inadequately sized peer group.
+Pay Governance then recommended this group as the 2016 peer group, which was then approved by the Compensation Committee.

-The companies in the 2015 peer group were as follows:
+The companies in the 2016 peer group were as follows: